Reveille (album)

-Reveille is the fourth album by the band Deerhoof, released in 2002.
+Reveille is the fifth album by American experimental rock band Deerhoof, released in 2002.
 The line-up of the band at the time was Satomi Matsuzaki, John Dieterich and Greg Saunier, with Chris Cooper contributing extra guitar work on one of the tracks.
 Satomi Matsuzaki also created the album's cover art.
 It was jointly released on the record labels 5 Rue Christine and Kill Rock Stars.